PoliticalGraveyard.com

 Grout, Don D. (b.
 1849) — of Stowe, Lamoille County, Vt.
 Born in Morristown, Lamoille County, Vt., 1849.
 Republican.
 Physician; surgeon; member of Vermont state house of representatives from Stowe, 1888.
 Burial location unknown.

-Relatives: Descendant of Jonathan Grout; son of Edward Grout and Fanny (Marshall) Grout; married, June 4, 1889, to Ida L. Loeschigk (died 1929).
+Relatives: Son of Edward Grout and Fanny (Marshall) Grout; married, June 4, 1889, to Ida L. Loeschigk; descendant *** of Jonathan Grout.

 Image source: American Monthly Review of Reviews, November 1901